-Military Tuition Assistance is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
+Military Tuition Assistance (TA) is a benefit for eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
 Congress has given each service the ability to pay up to 100% for the tuition expenses of its members.

-Each service has its own criteria for eligibility, obligated service, application process’ and restrictions.
-This money is paid directly to the institution by the individual services.
+Each service has its own criteria for eligibility, application process, and restrictions.
+This money is paid directly to CCV by the individual services.
 For service specific information, please see the links below.

 - Army – www.goarmyed.com and GOARMYED Federal Tuition Assistance Guide (PDF)